airpair/git-powered-collaborative-blogging/post.md

 ### 3.2 Our 3 Step Publishing Flow

-This is our first go at gluing the GitHub API and AirPair authoring tools together, so there's probably gaps and a way to go for it to become optimal, but here it is.
+This is our first go at gluing the GitHub API and AirPair authoring tools together, so there are probably gaps and a way to go for it to become optimal, but here it is.

 ** V1 of The workflow **